zchristy/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+`Describe() breaks your test suite into components, usually used to label the function you are testing. it() is the individual tests that are ran on that said function you described in describe()`
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+`Test Driven Development is a practice where the developer writes test code before application code for clean, bug free code.
+I think this approach where time consuming has many benefits. `
 1. Mention three types of automated tests.
+`Unit Testing, Functional Testing, Regression Testing`

 ## Project Set Up